greenideas/school-notes/2012/Fall/Torts/Torts & Compensation - Dobbs.markdown

 	* Also, when a 3rd party is involved & P is not present, D must act towards 3rd party *intending* to cause P's distress.

 ## Defenses to Intentional Torts--Privileges
-* Affirmative defense: D has to explicitly raise & prove defense, and jury must agrees that defense is valid
+* Affirmative defense: ∂ has to explicitly raise & prove defense, and jury must agree that defense is valid

 ### Protecting against the apparent misconduct of the plaintiff
 #### Self-defense